vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 - [Course recordings, Winter 23/24](https://thenodeinstitute.org/ws23-vvvv-intermediates/)
 - [ Course recordings, Summer 23](https://thenodeinstitute.org/vvvv-intermediates-summer-2023/)

+All of the above (and those we might have missed) are immensely valuable and we as the developers of vvvv bow before every single one of you!

 ## What Next?

 In case you wonder why the above doesn't mention "global channels" and "bindings" as huge new features: True, one of the things we've been working on recently are "global channels" which allow you to bind data from external sources (Redis, OSC, RCP,...) quickly to parameters in your patch.

 While they are already shipping with this release, we're still hiding all related nodes behind the "experimental" aspect, since we're not happy with all the details of this whole topic yet.
 This means that we still expect breaking changes going forward and don't have documentation yet other than some helppatches in the Help Browser.
 More still to come...

 Apart from regular 6.x bug-fix releases, we'll also add a few more features in the 6.x branch.
-Consult our [living roadmap](https://thegraybook.vvvv.org/roadmap/planned.html) for details.
+Please consult our [living roadmap](https://thegraybook.vvvv.org/roadmap/planned.html) for details.

 ## Licensing
 The release of a new version is always a good moment to make sure you still have a valid license for commercial use.
 To check, log into your account on vvvv.org and then view [your vvvv gamma licenses](https://store.vvvv.org/licenses).